 Download PDF Version

 The U.S. is projected to experience a shortage of Registered Nurses (RNs) that is expected to intensify as Baby Boomers age and the need for health care grows.
-Compounding the problem is the fact that nursing schools across the country are struggling to expand capacity to meet the rising demand for care given the national move toward healthcare reform.
+Compounding the problem is the fact that nursing schools across the country are struggling to expand capacity to meet the rising demand for care.
 The American Association of Colleges of Nursing (AACN) is working with schools, policy makers, nursing organizations, and the media to bring attention to this healthcare concern.
 AACN is leveraging its resources to shape legislation, identify strategies, and form collaborations to address the shortage.
-To keep stakeholders abreast of the issues, this fact sheet has been developed along with a companion web resource: http://www.aacnnursing.org/News-Information/Nursing-Shortage-Resources/About.

 Current and Projected Shortage Indicators

-- In October 2010, the Institute of Medicine released its landmark report on The Future of Nursing, initiated by the Robert Wood Johnson Foundation, which called for increasing the number of baccalaureate-prepared nurses in the workforce to 80% and doubling the population of nurses with doctoral degrees.
-The current nursing workforce falls far short of these recommendations with only 55% of registered nurses prepared at the baccalaureate or graduate degree level according to the latest workforce survey conducted by the National Council of State Boards of Nursing.
+- The Institute of Medicine in its landmark report on The Future of Nursing called for increasing the number of baccalaureate-prepared nurses in the workforce to at least 80% to enhance patient safety.
+The current nursing workforce falls short of this recommendations with only 65.2% of registered nurses prepared at the baccalaureate or graduate degree level according to the latest workforce survey conducted by the National Council of State Boards of Nursing.

 Contributing Factors Impacting the Nursing Shortage